1971 Mississippi Delta tornado outbreak: Impact

 Although authorities issued timely tornado warnings—with an average lead time of about an hour in the worst-hit areas—few homes in the area were well constructed, and many lacked basements or other safe areas, thus contributing to the large number of deaths.
 Many residents were reportedly aware of the danger but could not find shelter in time.
 As a result, the violent tornadoes killed entire families and caused as many as 21 deaths in some communities.
 Many of the dead were blacks who resided in frail structures.
 The entire outbreak may have killed 113–119 people and injured as many as 2,003 others.
 In Mississippi alone, tornadoes officially killed 110 people and injured 1,469; of these, 454 persons were hospitalized.
 Some sources listed 107 deaths and 1,060–1,514 injuries in Mississippi.
+Losses in the three states of Mississippi, Tennessee, and Louisiana totaled $19 million.

 Outbreak statistics

 Confirmed tornadoes

 The actual total was likely considerably higher, especially over rural areas.
-The following events may have occurred but were not officially documented and currently do not appear on any official database:

-On February 21, at 00:30 UTC, a tornado may have hit Toccopola, Pontotoc County, Mississippi, according to a report by the National Oceanic and Atmospheric Administration (NOAA).